miaaaalu/Azure-Data-Fundamentals/900_relation_data.md

 ## SQL Statement
 ### DDL statements
-use DDL (Data Definition Language) statements to create, modify, and remove tables and other objects in a database (table, stored procedures, views, and so on).
+use to create, modify, and remove `tables and other objects` in a database, including
+- table
+- stored procedures
+- views
+- ...

+Common DDL statements:
 | Statement | Description                                                                                             |
 |-----------|---------------------------------------------------------------------------------------------------------|
 | CREATE    | Create a new object, such as a table/view.                                          |